VFA-27

 Strike Fighter Squadron 27 (VFA-27), also known as the "Royal Maces", are a United States Navy F/A-18E Super Hornet fighter squadron stationed at Marine Corps Air Station Iwakuni.
 They are a part of Carrier Air Wing 5 and are attached to the aircraft carrier USS George Washington.
-Their tail code is NF.
+Their radio callsign is Mace and the squadron's tail code is NF.

 Mission

 The squadron conducts carrier-based air strike and strike force escort missions, anti-ship operations, battle group anti-air operations, and surveillance/intelligence collection operations in support of Carrier Air Wing 5 tasking and requirements.
 The squadron is permanently forward deployed with Carrier Air Wing 5, shore based at MCAS Iwakuni.